Facundo Gambandé

-Facundo Gambandé (born January 10, 1990, Córdoba, Argentina), is an Argentine actor and singer.
+Facundo Gambandé (born January 10, 1990, in Córdoba, Argentina), is an Argentine actor and singer.
 He is known for playing the role of Maxi on the Disney Channel telenovela Violetta.

 Career

 His career started in 2011 with the role of Maximiliano "Maxi" Ponte, on the telenovela Violetta.
 He played the role on all three seasons.

 He has also participated in the four albums that the series launched: Violetta, Cantar es lo que soy, Hoy somos más and Violetta en vivo.

-In 2013 he starred alongside his Violetta castmates, in the Violetta en vivo Latin American and European tour.
+In 2013, he starred alongside his Violetta castmates, in the Violetta en vivo Latin American and European tour.